By: Dr. Sam Vaknin

 APPENDIX - Should Drugs be Legalized?

-drugs is a tangled issue involving many separate moral/ethical and practical
+decriminalization of drugs is a tangled issue involving many separate

 (a) Whose body is it anyway?
 Where do I start and the government begins?
 What gives the state the right to intervene in decisions pertaining only to my self and contravene them?